 But in communities across the state, there isn’t enough affordable housing.
 This leaves few options for Minnesotans struggling to make ends meet.

 Housing instability threatens individuals, families, and students.
 More than 1 in 4 households in Minnesota are housing cost-burdened, an increase of more than 70% since 2000.
-More than half of Minnesotans experiencing homelessness are children and youth, with nearly 9,500 public school students identified as homeless or highly mobile during the 2015-16 school year.
+The number of Minnesotans experiencing homelessness has increased 10% in the past three years and the unsheltered homeless rate has increased by 62%.

 Minnesota will thrive when everyone has a place to call home.
 Our legislative proposal strengthens Minnesota’s Housing Continuum, in every corner of the state.